 Zip Across Canyons

 The whirr of metal on metal sounds overhead- the only other noise in the air, aside from your own breath.
 Suddenly, the ground falls away beneath your feet and you find yourself soaring across a giant canyon.
 Built across old limestone mines, this zip line adventure takes you from learning the ropes on the bunny lines to the great Break Out zip line across the biggest canyon.
-There’s a hands-free Superman zip line and night zipping available as well.
+There’s night zipping available as well.
 Fly through some of Florida’s prettiest natural scenery during this eco-adventure.
 The Canyons Zip Line and Canopy Tours are located at 8045 NW Gainesville Rd, Ocala, Florida 34475 ( exit 358 on I-75).

 Paddle with Monkeys on the Silver River